RayBB/openlibrary-docs/i18n-Pages.md

 ### Converting a page to an i18n page

-If a translator has translated and created a e.g *.es translation page, here's how to convert the source page to an i18n page.
-As an example, I'm going to be using the page https://openlibrary.org/librarians .
+If a translator has translated and created a translation page (for example: `subjects.es`), here's how to convert the source page to an i18n page.
+As an example, I'm going to be using the page `https://openlibrary.org/librarians`.
 This flow requires administrator permissions.

 1. Create the .en version of the page: https://openlibrary.org/librarians.en.yml?m=edit
-2. Copy the contents of the un-suffixed page ( https://openlibrary.org/librarians.yml?m=edit ) over, and update the `key` field to have the ".en" suffix
+    - Copy the contents of the un-suffixed page ( https://openlibrary.org/librarians.yml?m=edit ) over
+    - update the `key` field to have the `.en` suffix
+3. Edit the un-suffixed page (https://openlibrary.org/librarians.yml?m=edit)
+    - remove its `body`
-3. Edit the un-suffixed page ( https://openlibrary.org/librarians.yml?m=edit ), remove its `body`, and change its `type` to `/type/i18n_page`
+    - change its `type` to `/type/i18n_page`
 4. Test:
     - https://openlibrary.org/librarians shows English (or whatever your locale is) text
     - https://openlibrary.org/librarians?lang=es Shows Spanish text